hamlett-neil-ur/satellite-detect-informal-settlements/README.md

 ### *Commercial*, ad-hoc population-distribution data.

 Our problem statement suggested the use of real-estate listings to locate potential slum areas within Johannesburg.
+However there aren't any Zillow.com equivalents in South Africa to locate detailed real estate listing information that would allow us to locate price sensitive areas of the municipality.

 ## Approach to modeling.